Split Test Settings for Auto-Optimizer

 Min Days - Minimum 7 (ideally 14/21 or more in multiples of 7 days)

 Reasoning: You need to rule out seasonality and test for full weeks.
 Eg if you start a test on Monday then you need to end it on a Monday as well.
 Why?
 Because conversion rates can vary greatly depending on the day of the week or time of the year (Holidays/Christmas/January Sales etc.)

 Confidence % This is the confidence level that the conversion rate measured for the winning variant is accurate - Typically you should aim for a value at or above 95%

-For a confidence auto optimizer test, the system runs a complex algorithm to determine if the confidence level has been reached or not.
+The system runs a complex algorithm to determine if the confidence level has been reached or not.
 This confidence algorithm for a particular test is run (and a winner declared if required) when a user either hits a test or hits a conversion.
 It may show in stats that all fields are "passed" but a winner won't yet be chosen.
 This will happen the next time either a rotating URL is hit (or a rotating element is displayed) or the conversion is triggered by someone landing on a conversion page (who is already cookied for a rotation page/element).

 So... in artificial testing conditions where you might be sending 4 or 5 hits you may see a situation arise where the "winner" is not declared when you expect it to have done so.
 In a real world scenario with actual traffic hitting these links it will never be an issue and will not, for all practical purposes, happen.

 To actually understand this better and the algorithm behind the calculation here is the long (and yes complicated explanation - feel free to read it a few times!)